liufeng2317/ADFWI/docs/version-plans/bv1.2/optimization-chain.md

 conda run -n adfwi python scripts/benchmark/run_marmousi2_full_case.py shot5 --overwrite
 ```

-For changes touching numerical FWI paths, run focused unit tests plus a saved
+For changes touching FWI numerical paths, run focused unit tests plus a saved
 Marmousi2 comparison and record drift in `docs/version-plans/bv1.2/`.

-## Stabilization Rules
+## Stabilization Boundaries

-Do not continue optimizing by default.
-New changes should meet at least one of
+The project should now avoid infinite cleanup.
+Do not continue optimizing by
-these conditions:
+default.
+New changes should satisfy at least one condition:

 1. Fix a concrete bug or failing test.
 2. Clarify a public API or user-facing workflow.